 This course is to focus on a continuation of skill development, with an emphasis on individual style and expression.
-This course is structured to encourage personal voice through idea generation, material investigation, technical refinement and research.
-Students are encouraged to push the boundaries as they investigate materials, subject matter, process and interpretation related to image making.
+This course is structured to encourage personal voice through idea generation, material investigation, technical

 ART 415 - Aesthetics and the Classroom

 An upper division and graduate level course for the classroom teacher and liberal studies major.
 Also meets the art history requirement for Visual Arts.
 Studies assumptions we make about art, investigates our difficulties in understanding art, builds skill in perceiving and communicating about art, and connects lessons learned to practical classroom application.